-1. Inform the complainant of the selection procedures and make no comments.

-2. All concerns shall be presented in writing on a printed Reconsideration of Educational Media form that is available through the principal of the school or the District website.
-A complainant who does not complete and return the form shall receive no consideration.
+- 1. Inform the complainant of the selection procedures and make no comments. - 2.
+All concerns shall be presented in writing on a printed Reconsideration of Educational Media form that is available through the principal of the school or the District website.
+A complainant who does not complete and return the form shall receive no consideration. - 3.
+These procedures shall be followed for reconsideration: - a.
+The completed Request for Reconsideration of Educational Media forms are submitted to the school principal or to the Coordinator of Media Services.